feelgoodfield/simple-qsar-pytorch/README.md

 This project demonstrates a basic machine learning model that predicts the biological activity of small molecules using PyTorch.
 It’s based on converting SMILES strings into molecular fingerprints and training a binary classifier.

 ##  What is QSAR?
-QSAR stands for *Quantitative Structure–Activity Relationship*.
-It uses the chemical structure of molecules to predict biological activity — a common task in drug discovery and computational chemistry.
+QSAR stands for *Quantitative Structure Activity Relationship*.
+It uses the chemical structure of molecules to predict biological activity.This is a common task in drug discovery and computational chemistry.

 ##  Technologies
 - Python